AWestover/firstSeizureDA/README.md

-need to add the legit math
+# TODO
-need to put it on github
+	* need to add the math for the second graph
-need to add link to this site from the other site need a favicon
+	* need to add link to this site from the other site

-need to have 2 graphs side by side note just 1
+	* need to have 2 graphs side by side note just 1